asus4/unity-speech-recognizer/README.md

 Unity Speech Recognizer
 ===

-iOS Speech Recognizer for Unity
+iOS Speech Recognizer for Unity.

+## Requirement

+- Works only on iOS Device.
+Not on UnityEditor
+- iOS Version 10.0 or more.

 ## Installaiton